 - The ARMS Farm Financial and Crop Production Practices Tool (customizable data on the farm operator household income and balance sheet).

 The well-being of farm operator households is not equivalent to the financial performance of the associated farm business or of the farm sector generally.
 Several stakeholders in addition to farm operators—such as landlords and contractors—have a claim on the net value that agriculture adds to the economy.
 In addition, farm operator households often have nonfarm investments, jobs, and other links to the nonfarm economy.
 Key indicators of economic well-being reported here include:

 - Income (farm-operator households receive income from farm and off-farm sources):

 - Onfarm sources—income from the farm business—are determined by farm costs and returns, based on prices of inputs and outputs.
 These costs and receipts often vary from year to year, with a significant number of farm households reporting negative farm income in any given year.

 - The net worth of a farm household is the sum of all farm and nonfarm assets, less farm and nonfarm debt.
 The median net worth of farmers rose steadily over the 5-year period ending in 2014.
-Onfarm assets and liabilities have both increased over this time, with the largest increase occurring for commercial farms (see glossary).
+Onfarm assets and liabilities have both increased over this time, with the largest increase occurring for commercial farms (see glossary for definitions).
 Nonfarm debt has increased in terms of both the percentage of farm households with nonfarm debt and their average (median and mean) debt burden.

 - Compared with U.S. households in general, a greater proportion of farm households have health insurance.
 Nevertheless, many farm households involved in certain commodity specializations do not have health insurance coverage.
 (The latest farm household statistics available do not reflect coverage changes following implementation of the Affordable Care Act of 2010.)